aleksati/hardanger-fiddle-performance-analysis/README.md

 * Converts all the necessary .csv peformance data* into a dictionary format.
 Note & beat level ratios are then used to create the score representation.
 	* Sidenote - these dictionaries provide the opportunity for further in-depth analysis, as roughly shown [here](https://github.com/AleksanderTidemann/hf-interactive-analysis/blob/main/code/python-jupyter/track-data-plotting-tobar40.ipynb).

-* We can dynamically change the beat lengths and onsets via simple click and drag.
-All notes are then scaled accordingly with resepct to their timing ratios within the beat.
+* Via simple click and drag, the beat lengths and onsets can be dynamically adjusted.
+All note properties are then scaled accordingly with resepct to their timing ratios.
 This means that editing the beats will alter the onset and duration of all notes, but **not** the note ratios themselves.

+* An option to quantize all beats to specific asymmetrical ratios is now also included (for instance, 35:40:25, etc.).
+This enables exploration of various performance timings and variations in post.

-* We can also select regions in the score and listen to it (as MIDI piano).
+* We can also choose to "shift" the entire score when lengthening a particular beat.
+This way, we can effectively also adjust measure and score length when needed.

+* MIDI audio support.

 ## 2. Inspecting melodic-rythmic structures (motifs)
 <p align="left">